-Figure 5 shows the percentage of elicited preferences for CSPs in terms of amount of incompleteness, density, and tightness.
+Figure 8 shows the percentage of elicited preferences for hard CSPs in terms of amount of incompleteness, density, and tightness.
 Notice that the scale on the y axis varies to include only the highest values.
-The best algorithms are those with What=worst, where the inference explained above takes place.
+The best algorithms are those with What=worst, where the inference explained above about missing preferences can be performed.
 It is easy to see a phase transition at about 35% tightness, which is when problems pass from being solvable to having no solutions.
 However, the percentage of elicited preferences is below 20% for all algorithms even at the peak.